AJ-Holzer/CHATLEX/README.md

 ## 🔒 Our Security & Privacy Principles

-- No central servers – Peer-to-peer architecture only.
+- No central servers – Peer-to-peer architect ure only.
 - Zero data collection – We collect nothing from users.
 - No backdoors. **Ever**.
 - Fully open-source under AGPLv3.